Smile-SA/haring/CONTRIBUTING.md

 Components are by default created as client component (with `'use client';`).
 If you are not creating a client component, don't forget to remove this line.

+## Testing

+When creating a component, the generator will automatically create a snapshot test for you (in the `Component.test.tsx` file).
+Don't forget to add required props in the test file.
+Maybe add other snapshot tests for special cases.

+And if you have to manage a state in your component, please create an interaction test in the storybook: https://storybook.js.org/docs/react/writing-tests/interaction-testing

+You can find examples in existing components.

 ## Publishing

 Make sure you git is clean before running the following commands: